Allisonn12/Dev_Prox/README.md

       1. read_csv() function / method, which reads the CSV file and imports to database
       2. csv_imports() which imports the entire CSV file to the database

+In order to use the system a local server is required (Xampp / Wamp), You can import the file in your cpanel on your localhost using a file called "Connection.sql" found inside the inc/ folder